rgiesel/oop_game-v2/README.md

 The user starts out with 5 lives.
 The game ends when the user correctly guesses all of the letters in the phrase (Win!) or when the user runs out of lives (loss).

-The following CSS changes were made to give this project a more personal touch:
+The following CSS changes were made to give this project a more personal touch:<br>
--Modified the overlay background colors for start, win, and lose screens.
+-Modified the overlay background colors for start, win, and lose screens.<br>
--Modified the background color of keys.
+-Modified the background color of keys.<br>
--Modified the font used throughout.
+-Modified the font used throughout.<br>
 -Added shadowing to the h2 text.